efezinoidisi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 101-symbolic_link_permissions is a script that changes the owner and group owner of a symbolic link file _hello to vincent and staff respectively

+- 102-if_only is a script that changes the owner of the file hello to betty only if it is owned by the user guillaume